Crowned-Eagle/DocView/README.md

-In-Browser Document Viewer for Mobile Browser (like Firefox Android)
+In-Browser Document Viewer for Mobile Browser (like Firefox Android)..

 [Click Here to Visit](https://is.gd/docView)